 - Print your receipt or send it to an email address.

 If you're not able to submit a NOD online:

 - A paper copy of the NOD is on the back of a vehicle's rego certificate.
 It is labelled 'Part A Notice of Disposal'.

 - Make sure you keep a paper or digital copy of the NOD for your records.

-- If you have an E-tag account, contact your toll provider to remove the registration plate number from your account or you will be liable for the new owner's tolls.
+- If you have an e-toll or pass account, contact your toll provider to remove the registration details from your account or you'll be liable for the buyer's tolls.

 - If you have comprehensive insurance, contact your insurance provider to update your policy.